circular-code/highlightsMap/README.md

 # Highlights Map

-A Google Maps React Application for the Udacity Front End Nanodegree program showing cool places in my area.
+A Google Maps React Application showing a few cool places in my area and loading impressions from flickr api feed.

 ## Getting started